Windows Autopilot user-driven mode

 - If using Intune, a device group in Azure Active Directory must exist with the Windows Autopilot profile assigned to that group.

 - The device must be running Windows 10, version 1809 or later.

-- The device must be able to access an Active Directory domain controller, so it must be connected to the organization's network (where it can resolve the DNS records for the AD domain and the AD domain controller, and communicate with the domain controller to authenticate the user).
+- The device must have access to an Active Directory domain controller.
+It must be connected to the organization's network.
+It must be able to resolve the DNS records for the AD domain and the AD domain controller.
+It must be able to communicate with the domain controller to authenticate the user.